Is cell segregation like oil and water: asymptotic versus transitory regime: Supporting Information (SI)

 \subsection{Mapping of the cellular automaton model and the Cahn-Hilliard model}

-We developed a mapping process, to equally start a simulation of the cellular automaton model and the Cahn-Hilliard model and compare their segregation behaviors.
+We developed a mapping process, to equally start a simulation of the cellular automaton model and the Cahn-Hilliard model and to compare their segregation behaviors.
 Therefore a match of the time or length scale between both models is needed.
-Since the cellular automaton always segregates logarithmically and the Cahn-Hilliard model algebraically, the time scale can never be the same.
+Since the cellular automaton initially always segregates logarithmically and the Cahn-Hilliard model algebraically, the time scale can never be the same.
 However, the length scale can be matched.
 The length scale in the Cahn-Hilliard model is set by the parameter for the width of the interface area $\epsilon$.
 Since the interface area in the cellular automaton is sharp, we define an equally wide transition to be from the middle of one cell $\Phi\approx -0.9$ to the middle of a neighboring heterotypic cell $\Phi\approx 0.9$.
-The length of a side $\triangle x$ of one cell in the cellular automaton can be calculated by the square root of the average of the specific cell areas $A=(A_0+A_1)/2\approx 350\mu m^2$.
-The transition area in the cellular automaton refers to $2\delta$, see \eqref{main_Florian_paper_plot_2}, and is equal to one cell side length $\triangle x\approx\sqrt{350}\mu m$, see \figref{main_Florian_paper_plot_8}.
+The length of a side $\triangle x$ of one cell in the cellular automaton can be calculated by the square root of the average of the specific cell areas $A=(A_0+A_1)/2\approx 350\mu \text{m}^2$.
+The transition area in the cellular automaton refers to $2\delta$, see \eqref{main_Florian_paper_plot_2}, and is equal to one cell side length $\triangle x\approx\sqrt{350}\mu \text{m}$, see \figref{main_Florian_paper_plot_8}.

 Further, the cell type ratio of the cellular automaton can be directly integrated into the Cahn-Hilliard model, by initializing the simulation with an equal phase ratio.
-The domain size $L_x=L_y$ can be obtained by the number of cells per dimension multiplied with the average size of a cell $N\delta =N\sqrt{350}\mu m$.
+The domain size $L_x=L_y$ can be obtained by the number of cells per dimension multiplied with the average size of a cell $N\delta =N\sqrt{350}\mu \text{m}$.
 Only the mobility constant $D$ needs to be fitted.
-Since the interface width $\epsilon$ is set, the time scale gets only influence by $D$.
-Therefore if $D$ gets doubled, the time scale halved.
-If the length scales is matched, the initial interface length $I$ will be equal in both models, if both start from a random field.
+Since the interface width $\epsilon$ is set, the time scales are only influenced by $D$.
+Therefore, if $D$ is doubled, the time scale is halved.
+If the length scales are matched, the initial interface length $I$ will be equal in both models, if both start from a random field.
 The comparison of both models can be seen in \figref{main_Florian_paper_plot_9}.